 From a budget standpoint this is also one of the cheapest personal training certifications if you just consider the price of the test, especially compared to something like the lowest ISSA certification cost.

 NCSF remains a lesser known organization, but due to accreditation, it still holds respect in the fitness industry.

 The NCSF does an excellent job of covering functional anatomy training topics in an accessible and practical manner.
 This section includes basic skeletal and muscular anatomy and covers postural distortions and basic corrective solutions.

 As a fitness trainer, most of your new clients will have one or several postural distortions that can compromise movement.
 These issues include the common kinetic chain issues that occur with flat feet, caving knees, arched or rounded lower back, and a forward head position and rounded upper back.

-The NCSF gives a good overview on these basic distortions.
+The NCSF book gives a good overview of these basic distortions.
 The detail is sufficient to put into practice, but not so overwhelming that it becomes difficult to study or exceeds your scope of practice as a fitness trainer.

 The breakdown of the muscle names, locations, and functions is well structured for effective studying.

 The muscles are divided into different groups based on the location in the body.
 Diagrams are included with arrows to the locations of the muscles, followed by a full list of the muscles contained in this area.

 This approach is more practical for learning than reading long lists of muscles without additional grouping, which are often found in the anatomy section of other mainstream fitness certifications.